This is the category nav

 Benefits of employee engagement

-However, not all employees are equally engaged, and understanding the different levels of employee engagement is essential for effective management and improvement.
-Let's look at what differentiates each level and why determining each one is so crucial.
+Not all employees are equally engaged.
+Understanding the different levels of employee engagement is essential for effective management and improvement.
+Let’s examine what differentiates each level and why determining each is crucial.

 1. Highly engaged employees